TUDelft-books/CSBB-textbook/book/Quarter2/Week2_8.md

 *Friday:*
 -   Friday Symposium

-## Workshop: How to create an impactful proposal with scalabale venture ideas
+## Workshop: Impactful Research with Scalable Venture Ideas

-In this workshop, students will learn how to create impactful, scalable ideas by building on the value proposition canvas they developed in the previous session.
-We’ll explore how to design scientific proposals with a strategic focus on long-term impact and scalability in healthcare product-service systems.
-Through interactive exercises with the business model canvas, students will transform initial concepts into well-rounded proposals suited for both scientific and commercial impact., Students will gain insights to convey the strategic value and feasibility of their research beyond standard academic proposals.
+In this workshop, you will learn how to create impactful, scalable ideas by building on the value proposition canvas you developed in the previous session.
+We’ll explore how to design scientific research with a strategic focus on long-term impact and scalability.
+Through interactive exercises with the business model canvas, you will transform initial concepts into well-rounded proposals suited for both scientific and commercial impact.
+Students will gain insights to convey the strategic value and feasibility of their research beyond standard academic formats.

-### Relevant Learning Goals
+### Learning goals

-- Convince reviewers from funding bodies that the proposed project has a clear, actionable strategy for achieving long-term impact beyond traditional fundamental research.
+-   Understand what potential investors find attractive in proposals

-- Develop a scalable venture strategy that aligns with the value proposition and business model frameworks, making the idea more attractive to potential stakeholders and investors.
+-   Develop a scalable venture strategy that aligns with the value proposition and business model frameworks

+-   Create a clear actionable strategy for achieving long term impact in healthcare based on your research

 ## Workshop: Giving a Talk

-In this workshop, you will work on your talk and practise delivering (parts of) it.
+In this workshop, you will work on your talk and practice delivering (parts of) it.

-It combines various communication skills we have already worked on: creating a compelling narrative, designing effective visuals, ensuring a clear and attractive delivery, active listening, and answering (challenging) questions.
+Giving a talk combines various communication skills we have already worked on: creating a compelling narrative, designing effective visuals, ensuring a clear and attractive delivery, active listening, and answering (challenging) questions.
 The secret to giving a great talk is to find the perfect balance between the rhetorical and the engagement elements, to adapt to different situations and audiences, and to keep your key message at the core of the presentation.
 For your talk, it is time to show that you can do this!

 ### Key Concepts